minyk/dcos-maintenance/README.md

 ### remove

 Remove machines from all current schedule windows.
-Target machines are supplied with `--file` flag, `CSV` file format.
+Target machines are supplied with `--list` flag, `CSV` file format.

 ### view